Campaign of the Month: June 2014

 Presently the lead unit of the combined arms Regiment identified under * The Iron Dingoes (TO&E), the Iron Dingoes are a combined-arms regiment that tends to focus on raids, invasions and direct assaults.
 It has not proven very good at static defensive maneuvers.

 After numerous contracts along the border regions of the Hyades March region of the Periphery, it has settled in System – Dumassas as primary resource base, establishing numerous landholds across the system.
-More recently, the unit has begun a campaign to establish another primary landhold in System – Gollere.
+More recently, the unit has finished a campaign to take over the * Duchy of Tharn and is examining the potential for another large landhold in System – Pa’an.